fbelderink/flutter_pytorch_mobile/README.md

 # pytorch_mobile

-A flutter plugin for pytorch model inference.
+A flutter plugin for pytorch model inference, supported both for Android and iOS.
-Since this is still being developed, the plugin is only supported for Android.
-An iOS version is going to come soon

 ## Usage